Last updated on May 13th, 2023.

 Go there on a sunny day when the only noise is the trill of skylarks and the gentle splash of waves and you’ll instantly fall in love with this underappreciated part of Scotland.

-If you’re travelling as a family you’ll be pleased to know there are a number of beautiful golden beaches in the East Neuk of Fife which offer a range of activities for all ages.
+If you’re travelling as a family you’ll be pleased to know that the East Neuk of Fife beaches are renowned for their clean sand and they all offer a range of activities for all ages.

 The two biggest are located near the villages of Earlsferry to the south and Kingsbarns to the north, but if you’re walking the route along the entire East Neuk you’ll find lots of quieter ones, notably north of Elie and north of Crail.